podman-systemd.unit(5) | File Formats Manual | podman-systemd.unit(5) |

 The mount options to use for a filesystem as used by the mount(8) command -o option.

-This key contains a list of arguments passed directly to the end of the podman volume create command in the generated file (right before the name of the network in the command line).
+This key contains a list of arguments passed directly to the end of the podman volume create command in the generated file (right before the name of the volume in the command line).
 It can be used to access Podman features otherwise unsupported by the generator.
 Since the generator is unaware of what unexpected interactions can be caused by these arguments, is not recommended to use this option.

 The format of this is a space separated list of arguments, which can optionally be individually escaped to allow inclusion of whitespace and other control characters.